Tapta: Summary

+Arrival of the criminals

 Once there was a child who never stopped crying.

 One night, when it was raining heavily, a thief came to steal a horse from the house of the child and a tiger also came to prey on one of the horses from the same place.
 As the two criminals were silently waiting a right time for their chances in the dark corners of the horse-stable, they heard the mother ("father" in another version) telling her child about many scary creatures, like the elephant, the horse, the lion and the tiger coming, to pacify his crying but it was of no use to the child.
 And the non-stop weeping child suddenly remained silent when the mother mentioned the name "Tapta".

+Beliefs

 So, both the thief and the tiger believed that "Tapta" might surely be a dangerous creature.
 In the darkness, the thief started searching for the horses in the horse-stable.
 And as he was touching things one by one in the darkness, it coincided that he held the legs of the hiding tiger, thinking it as one of the horses in the stable.
 And the tiger thought that the person holding him would be none other than the so-called "Tapta".
 And so, the ferocious tiger behaved like an obedient pet animal, fearing of the "Tapta".
 In the darkness of the stable, the thief prepared reins and saddles on the tiger ("false horse") and drove him away towards the woods.
 Again in the darkness of the woods, the tiger still believed that the person riding on and driving him was the so-called "Tapta".
 And during the dawn, when there was abundant light, the thief recognised that the creature he had stolen was not a horse but a tiger.
 So, he tried to escape himself from the driving beast but the tiger never stopped running.